pekkalacd/Introduction-to-Python/Lessons/Basic Operators/README.md

 ```
 <br>

-For the sake of the rest of this lesson, we will not be focusing as much on ternary expressions, but we might come back to them as alternatives in the if-elif-else lesson.
+For the sake of the rest of this lesson, we will not be focusing as much on ternary expressions, but we might come back to them as alternatives in the if-elif-else lesson.<br>

 ### Precedence